-In most cases, an expert physical therapist, specialty trained in the treatment of shoulder pain, can help you obtain relief without the use of drugs or invasive surgeries.
+In most cases, a physical therapist specialist, trained in the treatment of shoulder pain, can help you obtain relief without the use of drugs or invasive surgeries.
 In this book, I will let you in on a few strategies that you can try at home to relieve or eliminate your suffering and get started on the path to wellness - so you can get back to doing what you love.